ToAM90/Tracker/README.md

 A user should also be able to run a report to see how much water they drank on a given day.

-The application should write to a single .csv file (e.g. WaterData.csv).
+The application should write to a single .txt file (e.g. WaterData.txt).

 Prompt the user if they wish to log a drink, or run a report.